oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 The use and therefore the existence of ROLIE category document is optional.
 If it is used, each ROLIE category document MUST be a JSON file that conforms with \[[RFC8322](#RFC8322)\].
+A ROLIE category document SHOULD reside next to the corresponding ROLIE feed.
 ROLIE categories SHOULD be used for to further dissect CSAF documents by one or more of the following criteria:

 * document category